Jubba8713/my_website1/content/blogs/Project1.md

 glimpse(nyse)
 ```

-Based on this dataset, create a table and a bar plot that shows the
-number of companies per sector, in descending order
+### A table and a bar plot that shows the number of companies per sector, in descending order

 ```{r companies_per_sector}
 #Create table for numbers of companies per sector in descending order